Dual Diagnosis Treatment Asheboro, NC

 Mental Health Associates Of The Triad - 19.0 miles from Asheboro, NC

-Mental Health Associates Of The Triad is a dual diagnosis treatment center in High Point, NC that provides treatment services for substance use and mental health disorders that include panic disorder as well as eating disorders.
+Mental Health Associates Of The Triad is a dual diagnosis treatment center in High Point, North Carolina that offers treatment for mental health and substance use disorders that include BPD as well as schizoid personality disorder.

 Address: 910 Mill Avenue, High Point, NC 27260 in Guilford County